nanachi-code/osbjs-website-v2/docs/api/math/quaternion.md

 ```typescript
 quat.equals(q: Quaternion): boolean
 ```
-Compares the x, y, z and w properties of v to the equivalent properties of this quaternion to determine if they represent the same rotation.
+Compares the x, y, z and w properties of q to the equivalent properties of this quaternion to determine if they represent the same rotation.

 ### `length`
 ```typescript